culuc/master-thesis/README.md

 # Master's Thesis
-## Trends in Swiss Parliamentary Speech
-### A Speech-Analysis of Party Polarization over the Last Five Legislative Periods
+## Trends in Swiss Parliamentary Speech: A Speech-Analysis of Party Polarization over the Last Five Legislative Periods

 ## Abstract
 Political polarization is one of the defining trends of the 21st century.
 It entrenches